provider image

 Typical dosing for Entyvio (vedolizumab)

-• The typical dose is 300 mg given as an infusion through the vein (IV) over 30 minutes at week 0 and 2.
-IV Entyvio (vedolizumab) is typically given by a provider in an infusion clinic.
+• Week 0 (the first day of treatment): The typical dose is 300 mg given as an infusion through the vein (IV) once.
+It's given by a trained healthcare professional at an infusion center.

-• As an infusion into the vein (intravenous or IV): The typical maintenance dose is 300 mg given IV over 30 minutes every 2 months.
+• As an infusion into the vein: The typical maintenance dose is 300 mg given IV once every 2 months.

-• As an injection under the skin (subcutaneous or SC): If you responded well to the medication, you can switch to an injection under the skin.
-The typical maintenance dose is 108 mg injected SC every 2 weeks.
+• As an injection under the skin: The typical maintenance dose is 108 mg injected under the skin once every 2 weeks.

 drug-cost